Calendar for cultural diversity

 How schools can be involved

-- Brainstorm the class for possible interpretations of the theme for the calendar for cultural diversity 2019, ‘every child’, and consider how these could be presented visually.
+- Brainstorm the class for possible interpretations of the theme for the calendar for cultural diversity 2020, ‘our place', and consider how these could be presented visually.

 - Consider how your school student body might celebrate or acknowledge events and festivals.